MenendezON/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-**Menendezon's Portfolio** is a project that introduces me as a Software developer with some achievements, a short description of me, my tech and soft skills, and a contact form for those who hope to reach out to me.
+**Menendezon's Portfolio** is a project that introduces me as a Software developer with some of my achievements, a short description of me, my tech and soft skills, and a contact form for those who hope to contact me.

 ## 🛠 Built With <a name="built-with"></a>